tmacsweeney/assignments/README.md

 **Think of the whole process**

-Try not thinking as a pure developer.
-We prefer the term * *Development Engineer* * .
+Try not thinking as a pure developer whose concern is only to write functional code and anything else.
+We prefer the term **Development Engineer**.
 The Engineer is aware of the whole **Software Development & Delivery Life Cycle** to provide the maximum quality of the software as well as the integration of the tools to bring the component to Live considering all the circumstances in a regular delivery pipeline as well as having in mind the underlying infrastructure that will support your software.

 **Read everything!**